AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ## Overview and Origin
 ### **<ins>What is Cash App?</ins>**

 Using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer.
-You can also use it to send and recieve stocks and bitcoin. **(TIME)** In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
-It provides a financial ecosystem that fosters user engagment.
+You can also use it to send and receive stocks and bitcoin. **(TIME)** In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
+It provides a financial ecosystem that fosters user engagement.

 It makes it easier for one to manage their money without having to go through a bank, which can be time consuming and expensive due to fees.
-It allows them to access their invesments quickly and efficiently on the go.
+It allows them to access their investments quickly and efficiently on the go.

 ### **<ins>When was the company incorporated?</ins>**

-The company was incorporated in October 15, 2013.
-It was formally known as Square Cash before it was Cash App. **(WIKI)**
+ The company was incorporated on October 15, 2013.
+It was formerly known as Square Cash before it was Cash App. **(WIKI)**

 ### **<ins>Who are the founders of the company?</ins>**

-Cash App is operated by Block Inc. fomrally known as Square Inc. Block Inc. Cash App founders are Jack Dorsey and Jim McKelvey.**(WIKI)** Dorsey founded Block Inc. and McKelvey serves as the Cheif Technology Officer at Block Inc. and Cash App. **(BITKAN)**
+Cash App is operated by Block Inc. formerly known as Square Inc. Block Inc. Cash App founders are Jack Dorsey and Jim McKelvey.**(WIKI)** Dorsey founded Block Inc. and McKelvey serves as the Chief Technology Officer at Block Inc. and Cash App. **(BITKAN)**

 Notable Staff:

 * Keith Rabois:
 Former COO/VP Engagement & Strategy Cash App

 * Tom Kakuei:
- Former VP Engineering & Engagment, now EVP Strategic Initiatives for Cash App.
+Former VP Engineering & Engagement, now EVP Strategic Initiatives for Cash App.

 ### **<ins>How did the idea for the company (or project) come about?</ins>**